Will Butler cover the spread vs. Texas Tech? Betting Trends, Record ATS

 Additional Butler vs Texas Tech Insights & Trends

-- Butler has a 6-0 record against the spread and a 5-1 record overall when scoring more than 60.7 points.
+- Butler has a 6-0 record against the spread and a 5-1 record overall when putting up more than 60.7 points.

-- The Red Raiders' 69.3 points per game are only four more points than the 65.3 the Bulldogs allow.
+- The Red Raiders put up just 4.0 more points per game (69.3) than the Bulldogs allow their opponents to score (65.3).

-- Texas Tech has put together a 2-2 ATS record and a 4-1 overall record in games it scores more than 65.3 points.

 Bet on this or any college basketball matchup at BetMGM